Moyen75/booking.com_client/README.md

 ## Available content

-In this web you do several activities.such as:
+In this web you will be able to do several activities.such as:
 ### you can see details of some luxurious hotels.
 ### you can book a hotel.
 ### you can see your ordered hotels.